-Of the 64 hours required for the MA in Counseling program, a minimum of 43 hours must be taken in resident study at George Fox University.
+Of the 56 hours required for the MA in Counseling program, a minimum of 35 hours must be taken in resident study at George Fox University.
 All work leading to the MA must be completed within seven years from the time of matriculation.
 Extension of this limit requires approval of the Graduate Department of Counseling (GDC) Faculty.
 However, only one such extension may be considered due to special circumstances, such as ill health.
 Reinstatement to the program after withdrawal requires Admissions Committee action and may subject the student to additional requirements for the degree.

-The MA in Counseling program is generally 2-4 years in length with 64 semester hours of course work required as a minimum for graduation.
-Of those hours, 10 are in prescribed spiritual integration courses, 42 in prescribed counseling courses, 10-12 in clinical internship, and 2-4 counseling elective hours.
+The MA in Counseling program is generally 2-4 years in length with 56 semester hours of course work required as a minimum for graduation.
+Of those hours, 9 are in prescribed spiritual integration courses, 41 in prescribed counseling courses, and 6 in clinical internship credits.